mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 He spotted a maman struggling in the water some twenty paces away, looking as though hae muscles were seizing in the cold.
 A surge of urgency rushed through him, as he jumped back into the depths with his arms now free to move his body where it needed to be.
 By the time he'd reached hae spot in the water, thi had become cataleptic and unresponsive to his calls.
 Without a thought, Kipnu latched hae chest under his arm, making sure thi was still above water.
 Thi looked at him with glazed eyes, confused and disoriented and no longer human.
 He knew that thi was close to hae last moments of consciouness, so he had to act fast.
 "Come on.
 Stay awake, kid," he said, and he started pulling hae back with all the strength that his body could manage.
 A wave overtook his head and filled his nose with that cold salty brine.
 And one after another, the waves crested over them with every pace they gained toward the land.

 Suddenly a hand pulled him forward, then another, and another until he felt a certain gravity toward the air, toward the land that only a team ten-strong could muster.
-They lifted hae body out of the water and laid hae out on the sand, waiting eagerly as Kipnu searched for a pulse.
-"No no no stay with me," he said, pleading with the heartbeats trickling slowly under his fingers.
+They lifted hae body out of the water and laid hae out on the sand, waiting eagerly as Kipnu searched for signs of life.
+"No... no no," he said out loud, pleading with the sluggish heartbeats and shallow breaths trickling slowly under his fingers.

 He quickly moved onto the ground and lifted the maman onto his own body, hae cold skin feeling like the ocean.
 In a cross-armed gesture, he set his arms in front of hae chest and pulled down, repeating at a steady pace to encourage hae hearts.
 By now his whole body was exhausted, but he knew he could endure it – there was no other option.